Bikossor/finite-stack/README.md

 # finite-stack
-A limitable LIFO data structure.
+A limitable, type-safe LIFO data structure for JavaScript and TypeScript.

 ## Installing
 ### Node.js environment